garysheng/faithwalk-os/why-i-believe-in-christ.md

 A coming 'God Wave' will sweep across the world as human systems fail and divine truth becomes undeniable.

 I feel called to be a small part of making that happen.
-From Atheist to Evangelist—this has been my journey.

 After all, it's in my blood.
 At the end of 2024, I discovered that my great-grandfather in China was a pastor during a time when Christianity faced increasing persecution.
 The same Spirit that sustained him through trials seems to be calling me to bear witness in our own age of spiritual warfare.